siddhartha-gadgil/automating-mathematics/content/posts/integrating-ai-lean.md

 Once a domain is modelled, basic properties should be proved as theorems.
 General theorems are useful in proving specific results of interest.
 In addition, they prove to be a test of the definitions.

 For instance, in analysing games it is useful to have a theorem that a Queen and King can always checkmate a King alone.
-On the other hand, a theorem saying that a Bishop stays on the same colour, but can reach all squares of that colour, is a check that the model of Bishop moves is correct.
+On the other hand, proving a theorem saying that a Bishop stays on the same colour and can reach all squares of that colour is a check that the model of Bishop moves is correct.

-As the main failure point given verification in Lean is an error in definitions - being different from intended or not correctly modelling the world, it is important to check definitions by building on them.
+As the main failure point given verification in Lean is an error in definitions - their being different from intended or not correctly modelling the world, it is important to check definitions by building on them.

 ### Tactics

 Lean provides automation for proving results in the form of *tactics*.
 Many of these are general and powerful enough to apply to any specific domain.
 Others can be enhanced by providing appropriate hints specific to the domain.
 For instance, the `simp` tactic simplifies using theorems and definitions that are annotated as simplification rules.
-When we prove theorems about a domain we should annotate some of them as appropriate.
+When we prove theorems about a domain we should annotate appropriate ones this way.

 In addition, we may wish to write tactics that are appropriate to the domain.
 For instance, in Chess if the goal is to show how White wins, we are helped by a tactic that splits the goal after a move by White based on the moves by Black, and tactics that try to prove that from a certain position White can win in at most `k` moves.
-We can have a tactic combining these that asks us only to explain in the non-trivial cases.
+We can have a tactic combining these that completes the proof for the easy cases leaving only the interesting cases to us.

 ### Autoformalization